sct/buttbot-discord/README.md

 I cannot promise this will always be working as intended but I will do my best.
 If you run into issues you can join the ButtBot discord server [by clicking here](https://discord.gg/uqSuumF).

 ## Changelog

+### 1.1.3

+- Added mini api server to allow querying for bot stats

 ### 1.1.2